Organizations may receive more than one type of grant each calendar year but only one from each program.

 Deadline: September 15, 2023

-This grant was established by John E. N. and DeDe Howard to support programs for youth in St. Joseph, Michigan.
-Priority consideration will be given to programs that take place within the Howard Facilities located in St. Joseph, MI and the Maud Preston Palenske Memorial Library.
+This grant was established by John E. N. and DeDe Howard to support programs for Berrien County youth at a St. Joseph area Howard facility or at the Maud Preston Palenske Memorial Library.
+Although other Howard facilities may be considered, priority consideration will be given to programs that take place within the Howard Facilities located in St. Joseph, MI and the Maud Preston Palenske Memorial Library.

 Deadline: September 15, 2023

 In order to fulfill our mission and expand our outreach to the community, Monday Musical Club is making grants available to schools and nonprofit organizations in Berrien County to support music instruction, programs, performances, or other purposes that would engage and educate people of all ages.
 Special consideration will be given to projects that support music education where it is not readily accessible; provide enhanced musical experiences to young musicians; and promote music appreciation and literacy in the community.
 The application should cite a specific project or event that would fulfill the grant requirements.
 General fundraising activities will not be considered.
 Grants are for up to $3,000.